compulab-yokneam/Documentation/nvidia/compulab-nvidia-installer.md

 # CompuLab Nvidia Installer

 ## What this installer does:
-* Cleans up the device selected device;
+* Cleans up the selected device;
 * Creates one of these layouts:
   * NVidia default layout with: APP=\<rest of the media free space\>
   * Nvidia default layout with: APP=\<user-defined-size\>GiB; swap=16GiB; storage=\<rest of the media free space\>
+* Issues the root and the storage volumes encryption;
 * Deploys the CompuLab EdgeAI-ORN Ubuntu 22.04.5 LTS with JetPack 6.2

 ## Linux Desktop procedure: